 This is the land of sandals and flip-flops but, if you plan to hike, be sure to bring appropriate footwear.
 Although most beach entries are sandy bottom and our beach sand is coral and does not get hot, beach shoes are a good item for all ages.

 Be sure to bring your cameras and consider a polarizing filter for the very best of beach shots.
 An underwater camera for snorkeling shots adds a great dimension to your vacation photos.
 Check out one of the many available brands of disposables — a perfect way to capture the underwater sights.

-	While most of our villas have landlines, here in the islands service can be spotty at best due to weather, the elements and outdated equipment.
+While most of our villas have landlines, here in the islands service can be spotty at best due to weather, the elements, and outdated equipment.
 We strongly recommend that you travel with a mobile phone.
 The major cell phone carriers on St Croix are AT&T and Sprint.
 You should not incur roaming charges from those providers.
-You will need to check with your cell phone provider prior to your departure to inquire if you about roaming charges (including AT&T and Sprint).
+You will need to check with your cell phone provider prior to your departure to inquire about roaming charges (including AT&T and Sprint).
 If AT&T or Sprint is not your provider, a “GO” phone can be purchased before you leave and work well here.